-- Documentation: Performance management system documents helps to generate performance document for every employee.
+- Documentation: Performance management system documents help to generate performance documents for every employee.

 - Structure: It helps to create a formal structure of communication between supervisor and employee.
-It also supports to bring out solution for improvement of employee performance.
+It also supports bringing out solutions for the improvement of employee performance.

-- Clarify Expectations: Using the performance management system, respective managers can clarify about the performance and behavior expectation which all employees should understand for achieving organizational goal.
+- Clarify Expectations: Using the performance management system, respective managers can clarify the performance and behavior expectations which all employees should understand for achieving organizational goals.

-- Annual Planning: Performance management system helps to make concrete decisions regarding annual planning of hiring, training and development practices and also goal settings.
+- Annual Planning: The performance management system helps to make concrete decisions regarding annual planning of hiring, training and development practices, and also goal settings.

 - Feedback: It helps employees to know the feedback about their performance in the organization for further improvement.